Do Pontoon Boats Need Bottom Paint?

 - Nano Anti-Fouling Coatings: Nano anti-fouling paints work by forming a slippery coating that makes it hard for aquatic organisms to cling onto the hull.
 They are effective for boats that usually sail at 11.5 miles per hour or more.

-Anti-fouling coatings are available in a spray can or a regular paint can.
-The price usually ranges from $70 to $300.
+Anti-fouling coatings are available in spray cans or regular paint cans.
+Their price usually ranges from $70 to $300.

 It’s also essential to remember that bottom paints can be hard, ablative, and semi-hard.
 Ablative paint is the most popular one, and it works by wearing away as the boat sails in the water.
 This means it renews itself to ensure effectiveness, making it ideal for frequently used boats.